-- downloading music, movies, images etc - sharing this kind of content with friends without paying for it.
+- downloading music, movies images etc. - sharing stuff with friends without paying for it.

-Things to do together:
+Do together:

-- Discuss why shoplifting or receiving stolen goods is wrong. - Ask your child to compare this with illegal downloading/ sharing.
+- Discuss why shoplifting or receiving stolen goods is wrong - Ask your child to compare this with illegal downloading/ sharing.

-Here's how... to search smartly for information

-With billions of pages of information, the internet can sometimes appear overwhelming.
-So it's important to help your children understand how best to find the information they want so they don't waste time or become frustrated
+Here's how martly for to search smartly for information With literally billions of pages of information, the internet can sometimes appear Will literally billions of pages of information, the internet can some interaction appear overwhelming.
+So it's important to help your children understand how best to find the information the uncert of the uden't whether time or become fructioned find the information they want so they don't waste time or become frustrated.
 Everyone in the family can improve their online searching skills.
 Try out the top tips overleaf.
-Or visit a local library or a UK online centre to ask for help to improve your skills.
+Everyone in the family can improve their online searching skills.
+Iry out the top tips over Or pop into a local library or a UK online centre to ask for help in improving your skills...